Learning Conjugate Direction Fields for Planar Quadrilateral Mesh Generation

 This flexibility, however, also presents a significant challenge: a CDF is ill-defined by geometry alone.
 To specify a single, desirable CDF from this high-dimensional space, additional conditions are required.
-Typically, these conditions are twofold: \begin{enumerate} \item \emph{Field Smoothness}: To ensure a regular and coherent mesh layout while avoiding unnecessary singularities, the field must exhibit spatial smoothness across neighboring faces. \item \emph{User-Defined Constraints}: To capture design intent, the field must adhere to various user-specified conditions.
-A primary example is alignment with user-provided strokes on the surface. \end{enumerate}
+Typical conditions include: \begin{enumerate} \item \emph{Field Smoothness}: To ensure a regular and coherent mesh layout while avoiding unnecessary singularities, the field must be smooth across neighboring faces. \item \emph{User-Defined Constraints}: To capture design intent, the field should adhere to various user-specified conditions.
+One primary example is the alignment with user-provided strokes on the surface. \end{enumerate}

 Traditional methods formulate the generation of a smooth CDF that respects user constraints as a complex, constrained non-linear optimization problem~\cite{liu2011general}: